 However, a bad property manager may try to cut corners, hoping they’ll get lucky and the new tenant will work out.
 Sometimes they do, but if they don’t, the property manager will probably spend more time dealing with the bad tenant than they would have spent had they done the work up front.

 You notice a pattern of tenant complaints.

 Vetting tenants and collecting rent is only part of a property manager’s job.
-They’re also responsible for handling any problems the tenants might have with their space, including maintenance and repairs.
+They’re also responsible for handling any problems the tenants might have with their property rental space, including maintenance and repairs.
 When a property manager handles these issues in good order, then there shouldn’t be a problem.
 But if they start dragging their feet, then frustrated tenants may try to bring their complaints elsewhere—to you, or possibly to court.

 Of course, a single angry tenant isn’t a sign that a property manager is doing a bad job.
 But a series of issues with tenants is an indication that the property manager either isn’t handling the qualification process well enough or isn’t holding up their side of the lease agreement.